Nationwide Building Society: 2020s rebrand and acquisition of Virgin Money

 Nationwide reported a £2.3 billion gain from its acquisition of Virgin Money, though its profits declined.
 Pre-tax profit dropped to £568 million for the six months to September, down from £989 million, partly due to its £100 Fairer Share Payment and competitive savings rates.
 CEO Debbie Crosbie wrote that future profits from Virgin Money would benefit customers.
 Virgin Money's profit rose to £558 million, driven by cost cuts.
 Richard Branson, Virgin Money's founder, made £724 million from the deal, which includes £310 million for Nationwide's use of the Virgin Money brand for up to six years.

 In November 2025, Nationwide pledged to keep all of its 696 branches – 605 Nationwide and 91 Virgin Money branches – open until at least 2030.

-Most of the business of Virgin Money's subsidiary Clydesdale Bank plc is set to be legally transferred to Nationwide on 2 April 2026, subject to the approval of a transfer scheme by the Companies Court.
-Nationwide intends to continue using the Virgin Money and Clydesdale Bank names for accounts which are transferred.
-Customers of Virgin Money with a current account, savings account, or mortgage would become Nationwide members as a result of the transfer.
+Most of the business of Virgin Money's subsidiary Clydesdale Bank plc was legally transferred to Nationwide on 2 April 2026, under a banking business transfer scheme which was approved by the Companies Court on 23 February 2026.
+Nationwide intends to continue using the Virgin Money name for the transferred accounts, though Clydesdale Bank mortgages have changed to 'Clydesdale' branding, reflecting the change from prior status as a bank to a trading style of Nationwide Building Society.
+Customers of Virgin Money with a current account, savings account, or mortgage became Nationwide members as a result of the transfer.

+In June 2026, Nationwide announced it was set to cut 600 jobs in a first round of cuts to reduce duplication of roles following the Virgin Money acquisition.

+2025 Financial Conduct Authority fine

+On 12 December 2025, Nationwide was fined £44 million by the Financial Conduct Authority (FCA) for missing opportunities to identify fraudulent Covid furlough payments.
+The fraud happened mostly while Nationwide did not offer business accounts, but it was aware some customers were using personal accounts for business purposes.
+One customer used a personal current account to receive £27.3 million of fraudulent Covid furlough payments over 13 months, £26 million of that in only eight days.
+HM Revenue and Customs were able to recover most of the funds in question, except for about £800,000.
+Following the fine, Nationwide issued a press release in response, saying they fully cooperated with the FCA investigation.

+2026 – present

+In April 2026, Nationwide was named by Forbes as the best bank in the United Kingdom.

+In May 2026, Nationwide announced it would distribute £100 payments to around 4.4 million eligible members as part of its “Fairer Share” scheme for the fourth consecutive year, despite a decline in annual profits.